lo-designs/YouthMattersApp/UserStories.md

 ### Stories

-1 | As someone who isn't sure how to look for help for <mental/physical health> issues, I want connect with resources, so that I can receive support <for issue>.
+1 | As someone who isn't sure how to look for help for <mental/physical health> issues, I want to connect with resources, so that I can receive support <for issue>.

-2 | As a someone who wants consistent help,
-I want a place to save and refer back to resources, so that I can easily stay in contact with help/support.

-3 | As someone with specific needs,
+2 | As someone with specific needs,
 I want to be able to save my preferences/needs, so that I can connect with the appropriate resources.

-4 | As a high schooler living in a rural area,
+3 | As someone without means of transportation,
 I want to find resources that offer remote help, so that I do not need to worry about commuting.